explodinglabs/explodinglabs.github.io/_jsonrpc/httpserver.markdown

 </div>

 We'll build an HTTP server in Python, taking JSON-RPC requests on port 5000.
-It should respond to "speak" with "meow".
+It should respond to "ping" with "pong".
 We'll use Python's built-in http.server module, so no web framework is required.

 Server